Dr Chunxu Li

 - Human-robot Interaction

-- Smart Materials & Soft Robots.
+- Intelligent Materials for Soft Robots.

 Research and experimental video demos can be found on his personal youtube channel.

 Dr Li contributed to the execution of several manufacturing projects in ASTUTE as the co-investigator (leading robotic expert).
 He also contributed to a national natural science foundation of China project (in processing) as the Co-I. He was also involved in several international consultancy projects:

 - Collaborative Welsh industrial research projects within ASTUTE 2020 & East Operations: (i) Automated manufacturing processes for glass-reinforced plastic tanks, Co-I, £81,950; (ii) Research into efficient brazing techniques and visual inspection processes for pipe assemblies, Co-I, £45,990 .